Connecting Communities

 The Podcast Collaboration

 Inkululeko is inviting students from ITC High School and students from Makhanda to participate in 10 two-hour-long meetings discussing a range of topics chosen by the participating students!
 Examples of topics they may discuss include racial inequality, barriers to accessing higher education, and the impact of COVID-19 on education.
 Before each discussion, each community will prepare a fact sheet to share with the other community around each topic.
 Students in each community would read the other's fact sheet and then engage in a facilitated discussion on the topic.
 After editing, each discussion will be posted in the form of a 45-minute podcast episode.
-Through this collaboration funded by the John Ben Snow Memorial Trust, students will develop greater skills in communication, leadership, and engagement from different perspectives and backgrounds, as well as spark school-wide conversations about inequality and international issues.
+Through this collaboration funded by the John Ben Snow Memorial Trust and Hlanganisa Community Fund.
+Students will develop greater skills in communication, leadership, and engagement from different perspectives and backgrounds, as well as spark school-wide conversations about inequality and international issues.

 Key Players